-Equality and Diversity at Henley
+Diversity and Inclusion at Henley

 Henley Business School is fully committed to fair and equal treatment of all its employees and students, and to making Henley a welcoming and inclusive environment.
 The School’s Director of Diversity and Inclusion is Dr Claire Collins.
 Claire chairs the School’s Diversity and Inclusion Committee, which meets on a termly basis to discuss the implementation of diversity-related policies and initiatives.

 The objectives of the Diversity and Inclusion Committee are to:

 - Set a strategy for achieving greater diversity and inclusion at Henley Business School through the protected characteristics of the Equality Act 2010

 - Implement and communicate these actions effectively to build awareness for both staff and students

 - Harness ideas for activities/improvements to be heard and acted upon